lerwickbrianw/Project2/README.md

 ### 7. User Story Seven

-Edit order page - As a Beaver Wood Carvers customer, I would like to be able to update or delete items on my order so that I can change my mind or make corrections before finalizing the order.
+Edit order page - As a Beaver Wood Carvers customer, I would like to be able to delete my order if I change my mind.

-- Task - create order/edit.ejs
+- Task - add delete button to orders/show.ejs - complete

 ### 8. User Story Eight

 Submit order - As a Beaver Wood Carvers customer, I would like to be able to submit my order once I have reviewed for accuracy.

+- Task - add Submit Order button to orders/new.ejs - complete

 ### 9. User Story Nine

 Show order history page - As a Beaver Wood Carvers customer, I would like to see all orders that I have placed in the past so that I can easily view my order history.

-- Task - display all customer orders on customer profile page with link to open each individual order.
+- Task - display all customer orders on customer profile page with link to open each individual order. - Complete

 ### 10. User Story Ten

 Review specific order - As a Beaver Wood Carvers customer, I would like to be able to select and display a specific order so that I can review the order details and compare what I received against what I ordered.

-- Task - create orders/show.ejs
+- Task - create orders/show.ejs - complete

 ### 11. User Story Elevin